About the Sakya Buddhist Center

 The Center is honored and delighted to announce that His Holiness Sakya Trichen, the 41st Sakya Trizin will visit the Center in Santa Monica in July 2018.

 The Dechen Group of Buddhist Centers

-Dechen LA is part of the Dechen international association of Sakya and Karma Kagyu Centers founded by Lama Jampa Thaye under the authority of Karma Thinley Rinpoche.
+Sakya Buddhist Center is part of the Dechen international association of Sakya and Karma Kagyu Centers.
+The center was founded by Lama Jampa Thaye under the authority of Karma Thinley Rinpoche.

-The first Dechen Kagyu center, Kagyu Ling, was founded in Manchester, UK in 1975 and the first Dechen Sakya center, Thinley Rinchen Ling, was founded in Bristol, UK in 1977.
-Since that time numerous centers and groups have been established across the UK, Europe and the Americas.
+The first Dechen Sakya center was founded in the UK in 1977, with numerous visits and teachings from the heads of the Sakya tradition the 41st and 42nd Sakya Trizin.
+Since then many centers and groups have been established across Europe and the Americas.

-Dechen is unique as Lama Jampa Thaye is authorized to teach two of the four traditions of Tibetan Buddhism, the Sakya and the Karma-Kagyu lineages.
-This emulates his own teacher, Karma Thinley Rinpoche, who was recognized as a tulku, a reincarnate lama, from both of these traditions.
+Dechen is unique.
+Lama Jampa Thaye is authorized to teach both the Sakya and the Karma-Kagyu lineages of Tibetan Buddhism.
+This follows his own teacher, Karma Thinley Rinpoche, who was recognized as a ‘tulku’ or reincarnate lama of both these traditions.

-While the teachings of Sakya and Karma Kagyu are given in a non-sectarian fashion they are transmitted to preserve their coherence as systems of meditation and contemplation.
-For this reason all Dechen centers and groups either belong to the Sakya or Karma Kagyu tradition but not to both.
-Dechen Los Angeles follows the Sakya tradition.
+The teachings of Sakya and Karma Kagyu are transmitted separately to preserve the blessing and power of their lineages of meditation.
+For this reason Dechen centers and groups belong to either the Sakya or Karma Kagyu tradition and are not mixed together.

 Lama Jampa Thaye